 Apple went ahead and used the name “iPhone” for its new device, which prompted Cisco to threaten litigation.
 Eventually, the two parties settled the case.
 Apple got to keep the name, and the two companies went on to work together.
 (This wasn’t the first time Apple paid for a name: Cupertino shelled out cash to use the name “Macintosh” as well.)

 When Apple later wanted to use the term “iOS,” which Cisco also owned, they reached a second deal.

 The official iPhone history

 The official version of Apple’s iPhone history, as told in books like Walter Isaacson’s biography of Steve Jobs, starts around 2005.
 There’s good reason for this.
-With iPod sales skyrocketing at the time, this is when the iPhone became a real research project.
+With iPod sales skyrocketing, this is when the iPhone became a real research project.
 That year, Apple teamed with Motorola to release the Rokr E1, the grandfather of the iPhone and the first Apple-sanctioned cellphone to run iTunes.

-Jobs’ unhappiness with the results of that collaboration — and the fact that he went along with it in the first place — suggests that the dream of an Apple-manufactured phone was not something solidified in his mind until well after the 1999 date commemorated today.
+Jobs’ unhappiness with the results of that collaboration — and the fact that he went along with it in the first place — suggests that the dream of an Apple-manufactured phone did not solidify in his mind until well after the 1999 date commemorated today.